Property Tax Exemptions for Seniors

 Many locations set income requirements as well.
 If you earn too much, you won’t qualify, or at least the amount of your exemption will be reduced.
-And these limits can be stringent in some locations.
-The income cap in Miami, Florida is just $29,500.
+And these limits can be stringent in some locations, often in the $20,000 to $30,000 range.
 Some areas in New York will allow you to deduct the cost of prescription drugs and other medical expenses from your income to help you qualify.

 Can You Claim Multiple Exemptions?

 Almost all states offer more than just one kind of property tax exemption.
 It’s sometimes possible to combine your senior citizen exemption with other exemptions that are available in your area to help you control that tax bill.

 In some states, your senior exemption can be applied more than once if you’re taxed on multiple levels, such as by the county and by your city as well.
 Illinois lets you combine your senior exemption with its regular homeowner's exemption.

 New York is generous in a lot of ways, but if you own property here and you’re disabled in addition to being age 65 or older, you must choose between the senior exemption and the exemption for disabled homeowners.
 You can’t double-dip.

 You can, however, pair the senior exemption with other partial exemptions, such as those available for veterans and clergy members.
 If you qualify for New York’s Senior Citizen’s Exemption, this automatically qualifies you for the state’s STAR exemption as well.
 The STAR exemption applies to school taxes.